labring/sealos/controllers/cluster/README.md

-# cluster
+# Cluster operator
-// TODO(user): Add simple overview of use/purpose
+Cluster Operator works along with infra operator, cluster will create and manage kubernetes+sealos clusters at spec infra custom resources.

 ## Description
-// TODO(user): An in-depth paragraph about your project and overview of use
+Cluster Operator is used to download and install sealos cluster under spec infra machines, and will manage future updates for it.

 ## Getting Started
 You’ll need a Kubernetes cluster to run against.
-You can use [KIND](https://sigs.k8s.io/kind) to get a local cluster for testing, or run against a remote cluster.
 **Note:** Your controller will automatically use the current context in your kubeconfig file (i.e. whatever cluster `kubectl cluster-info` shows).

 ### Running on the cluster